chaws-unb/sabio/README.md

 sabio
 =====

-Sabio is capable compile and correct the Common Weakness Enumeration (CWE) of source code wrote in C.
+Sabio is capable to compile and correct the Common Weakness Enumeration (CWE) of source code wrote in C.